 In this article, learn the basics about agent fees and commissions and how commission rates fluctuate with the market.
 Then understand the breakdown of services for both buyers and sellers that are offered because of commissions, including “prepping and presenting the house,” “working with the appraiser,” “reviewing offers,” showing properties,” and “building relationships with the sellers.”
 Finally, bust a few common commission related myths, including myths about discounted commissions, negotiation, and dual agency.

-The annual National Real Estate Compensation Survey by CEL & Associates provides compensation salary ranges and bonus percentages for real estate agents, but also for “over 190 positions and nearly 400 participant companies in the office, industrial, retail, residential, advisory and brokerage/services sectors.
-It incorporates public and private companies engaged in investment, management, development, construction, leasing, and many other real estate functions.”
+The annual National Real Estate Compensation Survey by CEL & Associates survey incorporates over 190 positions and nearly 400 participant companies in the office, industrial, retail, residential, advisory and brokerage/services sectors.
+It incorporates public and private companies engaged in investment, management, development, construction, leasing and many other real estate functions.
 Utilize this data to compare salary ranges for various roles throughout the real estate industry.

 Methods of Compensating Real Estate Agents (The Balance, Nov.
 20, 2019)